tzeikob/javascript-patterns/README.md

 # JavaScript Patterns #

-JavaScript Patterns is a collection of well documented design patterns and best coding practices for the JavaScript programming language.
+JavaScript Patterns is a collection of design patterns and best practices for the JavaScript programming language.

 ## Table of Contents ##
 * [Creational](creational/)